 More and more wine lovers are picking up the pen to write about their own tasting experiences.
 And it’s never been so easy to share our thoughts with the wine community!
 Here are some hints and tips to get you writing.24

 1 – Don’t overdo it!

-Keep it simple and brief is the best way to convey its own impression about a wine and to remember it.
-No need to get a description with a list of 12 different red berries or describe the all topography to express the minerality in your glass.
-The more you’ll write about wine, the less you’ll need to use numerous words to express your sense and the less time you’ll spend trying to get the aroma you think you are smelling!
+Keeping it simple and brief is the best way to convey your own impression about a wine and to remember it.
+There’s no need to describe a list of 12 different red berries or draw a diagram of the terroir’s topography to explain the minerality in your glass.
+The more often you write about wine, the more concise you can be, and the less time you’ll spend trying to put your finger on a precise aroma!

 2 – Understand the balance of a wine